hgzimmerman/webstorm-ts-import-fixer/README.md

 It will recurse into the project's directory structure, altering any .ts file with "nonstandard" imports.
 Converting
 * `import {Namespace} from 'file/path'` to `import { Namespace } from 'file/path'`.
 * `import { Namespace } from "file/path"` to `import { Namespace } from 'file/path'`.
+And moving entries in or after the logging section into the normal import section.

 # Install
 * Install rust `curl https://sh.rustup.rs -sSf | sh`.